indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A user may have more than one login (username and password) on
-their account, this can be useful if a user has certain access
+their account, this can be useful if the user has certain access
 rights with one login but not with another, they can then choose
 which login to use when using Indico.

 |image6|

-To create a new login account for a user, use the *create a new
+To create a new login account for a user, click on the *create a new
-account* option.
+account* button.
 This will take you to a screen where you can enter
 a new username and password.
 Once the new account is added it will
-show in the User Details screen as above
+show in the User Details screen as above.

 --------------